An Out-of-This-World Oman Itinerary

 I had a long time to plan my Oman itinerary.
 As I divulged in the first blog post I wrote about my Oman trip, I’d aborted two planned visits in 2014 and 2017, so by the time I finally arrived in the Sultanate a couple weeks ago, I knew exactly where I was going.

 On the other hand, planning a trip to Oman isn’t necessarily easy.
-I’ve written this guide about things to do in Oman to be as simple and clear as possible, so that you can land in Muscat as clear about your own trip as I am in the present day, even if you begin as clueless as I felt four years ago.
+I’ve written this guide about things to do in Oman to be as simple and clear as possible, so that you can land in Muscat as clear about your own trip as I am in the present day, even if you begin as clueless as I felt all those years ago.